Maurits-de-Groot/nebius-solutions-library/anyscale/README.md

 Wait for the operation to complete.

 ## Usage
-You can connect to the cluster and check if the operator pod is running.
-If that is the case then you can start deploying your workloads via Anyscale Console.
+[Connect to the cluster](https://docs.nebius.com/kubernetes/connect) and check if the operator pod is running.
+If the pod is running, you can start deploying workloads in Anyscale.